joyent/grr/docs/example.md

 ```

 It squashes all the commits (in a separate branch used only for this push)
-and pushed to gerrit.
+and pushes to gerrit.
 Now make more commits and `grr` again to update:

 ```
 [trentm@danger0:~/tm/play (grr-TOOLS-1516)]